Facebook Pixel Applications are open! Guidance and tips to prepare your application to UCLA AUD's graduate programs Opens a new window

 In-person and remote options

-UCLA also offers the Summer Scholars Support program, a need- and merit-based scholarship opportunity for California high school students enrolled in grades 8th – 11th.
-This year, $100,000 is available to support selected high school students.
-About 30 to 40 partial or full scholarships will be awarded.
+UCLA also offers the Summer Scholars Support program, a need- and merit-based scholarship opportunity for California high school students enrolled in grades 9 through 12.
 Learn more via the program website.

 TeenArch Testimonials

-Students will develop a pavilion dedicated to the courtyard plaza in front of AUD's Perloff Hall.
-They will use their origami models and architectural drawings to inform their design, taking into consideration feedback they have received over the course of the studio.
+Students will develop a studio extension in the courtyard in front of UCLA AUD’s Perloff Hall, they will use their study models and architectural drawings to inform their design, taking into consideration feedback they have received over the course of the studio.

 Questions?
 Email us at summer@aud.ucla.edu.